sanderdatema/import_facebook_into_discourse/README.md

+# Note
+I haven't updated this script in ages.
+And since I don't need it right now, I hope someone will fork it and get it up to speed with current versions of Discourse.

 # Import Facebook groups to Discourse

 This rake task exports data from Facebook groups and imports them to Discourse, including posts, comments, likes, images, user accounts and user tags.